StrappedGlint13/flawsANDfixes/README.md

 ## Introduction

-This is a final project of the Cyber Security Base 2020 -course by University of Helsinki.
-The application is full of different kind of flaws, and it's highly recommended not to use.
+This is a final project of the Cyber Security Base 2020 -course by University of Helsinki. **The application is full of different kind of flaws, and it's highly recommended not to use it.**

 ## Detected flaws